jurgen-kluft/go-home/docs/HARDWARE.md

 Aqara light bulbs (white) are Zigbee based and can be controlled using the Aqara Hub and can thus end up in HomeKit.

 Philips Hue (color or white) can be used in the bedrooms to avoid the need of WiFi.
 They can be controlled using the Hue Bridge.
 The Hue Bridge can be connected to LAN and then it can be used to control the lights.
 Only Hue can be controlled programmatically using Golang.
 Overall I think we should avoid Hue lights since we need an extra Hub (per floor?).

-## Smart Plugs

-Can measure power consumption and control devices remotely.
-For example it can detect a wash machine, dryer, dish washer, coffee machine running and ending when the power consumption drops to a certain level.

 ## Room Presense Sensors